plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

-Creates a link between a variation and a category that designates the category as the default category.
+Creates a link between a variation and a category that designates the category as the default category for this client (store).

 ##### <strong>Parameters</strong>